by James Adrian

 In addition to explaining methods well-known to memory experts, this article introduces enhanced methods of preparation that make better use of the unique experiences and the personal preferences of the reader.

 There are two critical facts: First, any item you notice will soon be forgotten unless you actively pay attention to it.
-Second, in all cases, what you already know must be deliberately used to make new experiences retrievable.
+Second, in all cases, what you already know must be used to make new experiences retrievable, and this works much better if it is done deliberately.

 Rote memorization creates a multitude of associations over time through repetition.
 Remembering, or even being conscious of, all the sights, sounds, feelings and thoughts that you experienced during the rote memorization process is not necessary.
 There are a great many associations created.
 The process leads to fast recall of the memorized items without the need to recall any of these many accidental associations.